spara7C5/GUI-phase-tracking/README.md

 #### Windows-like

 The software fully runs out of the box on Win10 in a IDE such as Anaconda/Spyder.<br />
-Follow the above linux-like section for running in CMD console.<br />
+(otherwise for running in CMD console, follow the above linux-like section) .<br />
 A dedicated installer for a standalone running is on the way....

 ## Running